 For the Grits:

 - In a medium saucepot bring water and salt to a boil.
 Turn down to low and whisk in the grits.
-Stir in the nutritional yeast.
 Cook on low, covered, for 5 minutes.
-Adjust seasoning to taste. (if using cheese, stir in the cheese after cooking for 5 minutes).
-Grits can dry out pretty quick, so if you need, add a TBS of water at a time and stir in after they're done cooking.
+Adjust seasoning to taste.
+Stir in the cheese OR the nutritional yeast***.
+Grits can dry out pretty quick, so if needed, add a TBS of water at a time and stir after they're done cooking.
+Lid to keep warm.

 - To an individual serving bowl, add the peas, greens and grits arranged separately.
 Serve with jalapeños and/or tabasco and plenty of BBQ sauce for slathering